Ollebo/termo/README.md

 This is a API thet turn the gpio pins up and down and whats control the power sockets

 2. mi plant
-This will qery all mi devices around and get the data for them and store in a file
+This will query all mi devices around and get the data for them and store in a file

 3. mi api
 This is a api deviced ontop of the mi plant.
 It reads the file with the data and exposes them over a api endpoint